How do I go about making a claim?

 Do I have to attend a medical examination?

 If you've been injured in a road traffic accident we strongly recommend that you seek medical assistance as soon as possible.
 Many people choose to self-medicate particularly if their injuries appear minor in nature, however your injuries could be more serious than they first appear and therefore it is always best to get them checked by a medical professional.

 During the course of the claim you will also need to attend an examination with an independent medical expert.
 This is something we will arrange for you.
 The medical examination will enable the independent medical expert to create a detailed report which will help us to determine the extent of your injuries and the impact they have had on you.
 The medical report is crucial your case and enables us to accurately value your compensation claim.

 What financial losses can I recover?

 In addition to your injury compensation, known as general damages, you can also recover any out of pocket expenses caused directly by the accident.
 These items are collectively referred to as special damages.

-The most common financial losses that arise from accidents claims are:
+The most common financial losses included in a road traffic accident claim are:

 · Loss of Earnings

 · Prescription or Over the Counter Medication Charges